-For the past hour the valley had been silent but then a truck motored round the curve of the hill and stopped by a farm gate.
+For the past hour the valley had been silent but then a truck motored round the curve of the hill, the engine ripping through the silence of the valley and stopped by a farm gate.
 The driver got out and unloaded bales of hay then climbed back and drove off out of sight.

 She lay back and stared at the sky.
 A buzzard hovered.
 She shut her eyes.

 She must have fallen asleep because when she looked at her watch nearly an hour had passed.
 The sun was catching another corner of the field.
 The sheep had climbed back up the hill.
 Two young calves and their mother were feeding off the bales.

 She got up and began the slow descent down the hill.
 A blackbird burst out of a hedge.
 In the distance a child’s voice rang out.